Egyptian Bronze Isis Nursing Horus

 cf.: G. Scott, Ancient Egyptian Art at Yale, (Yale, 1986) p.
 150, no. 84b.

-Formerly in a European private collection.
+Formerly in a New York private collection, previously in European private collection.